nginx/agent/README.md

 NGINX Agent uses formatted log files to collect metrics.
 Expanding log formats and instance counts will also increase the size of NGINX Agent log files.
 We recommend adding a separate partition for `/var/log/nginx-agent`.
 Without log rotation or storage on a separate partition, log files could use up all the free drive space and cause your system to become unresponsive to certain services.

 ### Log Rotation
-Logs are rotated daily by default in NGINX Agent using logrotate, with the following configuration:
+By default, NGINX Agent rotates logs daily using logrotate with the following configuration:

 ```yaml
 /var/log/nginx-agent/*.log